evaneschneider/site/_posts/2017-3-8-Hydrostatic-Blues.markdown

 <video src="{{ site.url }}assets/movies/r_02.mov" width="400" height="400" controls preload></video>
 </div>

-These don't run as long, because in both cases, just after the movie ends the code grinds to a halt.
-Clearly, this is a problem that can cause the code to fail when I evolve the disk in 3D.
-To better understand exactly what's upsetting the balance, I again plot the pressure gradient and compare it to $$\rho g_{z}$$:
+These don't run as long, because in both cases the code grinds to a halt just after the movie ends.
+Clearly, this is a problem that could cause the code to break when I evolve the disk in 3D.
+To better understand exactly what's upsetting the balance, I again plot the pressure gradient and compare it to $$\rho g_{z}$$ for the $$r = 6.9$$kpc case:

 <img src="{{ site.url }}assets/images/r_6_balance_64.png">